 3. Coconut oil pulling

 Coconut oil pulling is said to remove plaque and bacteria from the mouth, which helps to whiten teeth.
-Always use a high quality, organic oil that doesn’t contain harmful ingredients.
+Always shop for a high quality, organic oil, which you can purchase online, that doesn’t contain harmful ingredients.

 4. Apple cider vinegar